PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

 ## Tokenization

 We'll loop through our list of strings (empty_lst) to tokenize each *sentence* with `nltk.sent_tokenize()`.
-We want to split the text into either individual words or sentences.
-I think it'll make more sense to try to find the sentiment of each sentence, so we'll tokenize by sentence.
+We want to split the text into individual sentences.

 ![token_list_of_strings](./token_list_of_strings.png)

-This yields a list of list, we'll need to flatten it:
+This yields a list of list, which we'll flatten:

 ```python
 # - list of list, len: 1762 (each list contain sentences)